javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/2-focus-blur/article.md

 };

 *!*input.onfocus*/!* = function() {
-  if (this.classList.contains('invalid')) { // сбросить состояние "ошибка", если оно есть
+  if (this.classList.contains('invalid')) {
-    this.classList.remove('invalid');
+    // remove the "error" indication, because the user wants to re-enter something this.classList.remove('invalid');
     error.innerHTML = "";
   }